ElBFCambiaformas/BottoRightImage/README.md

 # BottomRightImage Plugin

-**BottomRightImage** is a BetterDiscord plugin that adds an image or GIF to any corner of your Discord window.
+**BottomRightImage** is a (Useless) BetterDiscord plugin that adds an image or GIF to any corner of your Discord window.
 It includes customizable options such as the image URL, size, and position.

 ## Features